mathsaey/skitter/pages/telemetry.md

 * `[:skitter, :worker, :init]`: Emitted when a new worker is initialized.
-Note that, when a workflow is deployed, the workers are only initialized after the `deploy` hook of each component is called.
+Note that, when a workflow is deployed, the workers are only initialized after the `deploy` hook of each node in the workflow is called.
   * `context`: The context the worker was deployed with.
   * `state`: The initial state of the worker.
   * `tag`: The worker `t:Skitter.Worker.tag/0`